Video is a great way of communicating messages; loud and clear!

 This is something you need to invest in.

 Get your team.
 Think it through.
 Come up with ideas.
 Take notes.
-And create an awesome explainer video story that connects to people and abides by all the previous 5 tips suggested in this article.
+And create an awesome explainer video story that drive sales, connects to people and abides by all the previous 5 tips suggested in this article.